akkartik/mu/Readme.md

   files into an executable ELF binary.

 * `subx run <ELF binary>`: simulates running the ELF binaries emitted by `subx translate`.
-Useful for debugging, and also enables more thorough testing of `translate`.
+Useful for testing and debugging.

   Remember, not all 32-bit Linux binaries are guaranteed to run.
 I'm not building general infrastructure here for all of the x86 instruction set.